jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 talk to other programs routinely?
 Yeah, we do that all the time!

 How many people put objects on the wire?
 Wow!
 That is terrifying.
-But, just so you so you know, a long time ago we decided that was a bad idea.
+But, just so you know, a long time ago we decided that was a bad idea.
 So I don't know if you got the memo, or whatever.

 [Audience laughter.]